UkrGuru/SqlJson/README.md

 ## Standard for procedures

-UkrGuru.SqlJson will automatically serialize C# input parameters list to json and deserialize result in object.
+UkrGuru.SqlJson will automatically normalize the input parameter and deserialize the result.

 So you must follow the next requirements:
-1. You can use procedures without parameters or with 1 specific parameter (@Data varchar)
+1. You can use procedures without or with one specific @Data parameter only
-2. If used FromProcAsync then you need prepare result in json format with "FOR JSON PATH" for List<TEntity> or with "FOR JSON PATH, WITHOUT_ARRAY_WRAPPER" for TEntity
+2. To use FromProcAsync, you need to prepare the result in json format with the "FOR JSON PATH" option for List or "FOR JSON PATH, WITHOUT_ARRAY_WRAPPER" for TEntity,

 ```sql
 CREATE PROCEDURE [dbo].[Contacts_List]